 President of the Homeless World Cup, which he co-founded in 2003.
 Under his leadership, the organisation has expanded all over the world and now has partners in 75 countries, touching the lives of over 100,000 homeless people every year – more than one million people in the last decade.

-There have been 16 annual events across the world since 2003.
-This year, the tournament will be hosted by Cardiff from July 27 to August 3.
-Last year’s event was in Mexico City and previous venues include Rio, Paris, Amsterdam, Santiago, Melbourne and Milan.
+There have been 17 annual events across the world since 2003, including Cardiff in 2019, Mexico City, Rio, Paris, Cape Town, Amsterdam, Santiago, Melbourne and Milan.

 Chairman of Sportscotland – the national agency for sport in Scotland.
 Sportscotland sees a country where sport is a way of life, at the heart of society, making a positive impact on people and communities.

 Mel is passionate about the role of sport in changing the world for the better.
 He believes that the values which underpin sport can bring communities together and create a positive culture for society.
 Sport in itself is inspiring and there are hundreds of stories about how high-performance athletes have encouraged the wider community to get involved.

 Mel is also a writer, blogger and speaker about social innovation and the power to make change.
-His new book about the Homeless World Cup (Home Game) was recently published by Luath Press and further books about social innovation are planned.
-Social innovation will continue to be Mel’s main focus of interest, including his latest project – the Million-Seater Stadium.
+His book about the Homeless World Cup (Home Game) was published by Luath Press in 2017.

-Previously, Mel worked as a journalist and editor with a social conscience.
+Previously, Mel worked as a journalist, editor and publisher.
 He co-founded The Big Issue in Scotland and is the former President and Honorary President of the International Network of Street Papers which he co-founded.
 He was also co-founder of Senscot (Social Entrepreneurs Network Scotland) and is a former member of the World Economic Forum Sports Agenda Council and former non-executive director of Glasgow Life.

 Mel has five honorary degrees from Scottish universities, and was awarded the Jackie Robinson Humanitarian Award from the United States Sports Academy in 2016.
 In 2017, he was awarded an MBE.